cwaldbieser/txcasproxy/doc/source/options.rst

     Usage: twistd [options] casproxy [options]
     Options:
           --help-plugins            Help about available plugins.
       -d, --debug                   Errors served as HTML.
+      -v, --verbose                 Verbose logging.
           --logout-passthrough      Pass the logout request through to backend service prior to intercepting and redirecting.
       -e, --endpoint=               An endpoint connection string.
       -p, --proxied-url=            The base URL to proxy.
       -c, --cas-login=              The CAS /login URL.
       -s, --cas-service-validate=   The CAS /serviceValidate URL.
       -l, --cas-logout=             The CAS /logout URL.
 Requires `logout` option to be set.
       -H, --header=                 The name of the header in which to pass the authenticated user ID. [default: REMOTE_USER]
           --fqdn=                   Explicitly specify the FQDN that should be included in URL callbacks.
       -a, --auth-info-endpoint=     Endpoint for the authentication info service.
       -A, --auth-info-resource=     Resource on the main site that provides authentication info.
           --help-plugin=            Help or a specific plugin.
       -t, --template-dir=           Folder containing templates.
       -T, --template-resource=      Base resource for templates. [default:
                                     /_templates]
-      -S, --session-length=        Session length in seconds. [default: 900] --help                   Display this help and exit.
+      -S, --session-length=         Session length in seconds. [default: 900] -P, --proxy-client-endpoint=  An endpoint connection string for the proxy web client.
+      -C, --cas-client-endpoint=    An endpoint connection string for the back channel CAS web client.
+          --help                    Display this help and exit.
           --plugin=                 Include a plugin.
           --version                 Display Twisted version and exit.
           --addCA=                  Add a trusted CA public cert (PEM format).
           --exclude=                Exclude a specific resource from being proxied.
       -L, --logout=                 Add a logout resource pattern to intercept and terminate the proxy session.
           --excludeBranch=          Exclude a resource and all its children from being proxied

 -----------------------
 Endpoint Specifications